bahruprojects/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

-Hi, i'm Umar, a Professional Data Analyst.
+Hi, i'm Umar, a Professional Data Analyst/Product Analyst/Sales Analyst/Business Intelligence Analyst and other related profession.

 This portfolio will inform you about my technical skillset, knowledge, certificates, education, projects